hencejacki/local-translator/README.md

 ## Usage

-Download the zip file and then import to your chrome browser.
+Download the zip file and then unpack it, then drag to your chrome browser.

 ~~Select features you wanna display on the popup window.~~